 All candidates are required to submit an academic letter of recommendation, preferably from a teacher, counselor or school administrator.
 The letter can be submitted through the Common Application or by using the Mills College application.
 Additional letters of recommendation will also be considered.

-International applicants must satisfy the English Language Proficiency Requirement, often achieved through completion of a TOEFL, IELTS, ELS Certificate, or the Duolingo English Test (DET).
+International applicants must satisfy the English Language Proficiency Requirement, often achieved through completion of a TOEFL, IELTS, or ELS Certificate.

 An on-campus interview with an admission counselor is recommended as an opportunity for the College to become acquainted with the applicant and for the applicant to get to know the Mills College community.
-Students not able to visit campus may request an interview through Skype or FaceTime.
+Students not able to visit campus may request an interview through Skype, FaceTime or phone.

 An admitted undergraduate student may request, in writing, to delay entrance for up to one semester.
-If a student defers from a fall to spring term, merit scholarships are guaranteed to carry over to the new delayed term.
-Spring to fall deferrals will result in a request for an updated FAFSA and be subject to a revised award.
-Student’s wishing to take a gap year will have application materials held, but will be reconsidered and reviewed for admission in the subsequent application pool.
+Students must submit a $300 non-refundable enrollment deposit to secure their space in the next academic term.
+If a student defers their enrollment from a fall to spring term, initial offers of financial aid will be honored for the new spring entry term.
+Spring to fall term deferrals will result in a request for an updated FAFSA and be subject to a revised award.
+Students wishing to take a gap year will not have their offer of admission extended beyond the one semester deferral policy, but will have to reapply for admission in the subsequent application pool.
 Offers of merit scholarships are not guaranteed to carry over beyond one concurrent semester.

 Early Admission Option

 An early admission option is offered to students who have exhausted the course offerings at the high school level and wish to enter Mills after completing three years of secondary school.
-Early admission candidates should follow the regular fall first-year admission procedure.
-In addition, a letter from the principal of the secondary school indicating course acceptance and agreeing to award the high school diploma upon successful completion of the first year at Mills must accompany the student’s application.
+Early admission candidates should follow the regular decision fall first-year admission process.
+In addition, a letter from the principal of the secondary school indicating course acceptance and agreeing to award the high school diploma prior to a student enrolling at Mills.
 Please note that federal and state financial aid is not available to students who have not completed high school graduation requirements.

 To contact the Office of Admissions: